 Conveniently located on William Street, right at the edge of Hyde Park, the Australian Museum is a great Sydney tourist attraction, perfectly suitable for both adults and children.

-It’s one of those attractions that you would typically visit on a rainy Sydney day when you want to avoid being outdoors.
+It’s one of those attractions you would typically do on a rainy day to avoid being outdoors.

 Built in the late 1980s, the beautiful Chinese Garden of Friendship is a heritage-listed green space situated at the south end of Darling Harbour, only a short stroll away from Darling Harbour.